ECP-WarpX/picsar/INSTALL_PYTHON.md

 - FARGS: arguments of the $(FCOMP) compiler.
 To get OpenMP version of PICSAR use the flag -fopenmp (with gfortran) and -openmp (Cray, Intel).
 NB: this version of PICSAR requires at least **OpenMP 4.0**.

-- LIBDIR: your library folder containing MPI libraries (e.g /usr/local/Cellar/open-mpi/1.8.6/lib/ for an Homebrew install of open-mpi on MACOSX),
+- LIBDIR: your library folder containing MPI libraries (e.g /usr/local/Cellar/open-mpi/1.8.6/lib/ for an Homebrew install of open-mpi on MACOSX, /opt/local/lib/mpich-mp/ for a Macports install of mpich),

 - LIBS: required libraries for the install.
 With Open-MPI, the compilation of picsar requires the following libraries: -lmpi, -lmpi_usempi, -lmpi_mpifh, -lgomp.
 For open-mpi>1.8.x, you should use -lmpi_usempif08 instead of -lmpi_usempi.
+For a Macports install of mpich, you should use -lmpifort -lmpi -lpmpi.

 **4. Compiling and Testing**